robert-abela/python/lessons/revision.md

 For example 3, 5, 6, 9, 10, 12, 15 for n=17
 1. Write a script that asks the user for a number n and gives them the possibility to choose between computing the sum or the product of 1,…,n
 1. Write a script that uses loops to print a multiplication table for numbers up to 12
-1. Write a guessing game where the user has to guess a secret number.
+1. Write a guessing game where the user has to guess a secret number (1...100).
 After every guess the program tells the user whether their number was too large or too small.
 At the end the number of tries needed should be printed.

 ## Challenging Tasks
 1. Write a script that prints the next 20 leap years